 Responsibility for health and safety

 Who has ultimate responsibility for pupil health and safety depends on the type of school your child goes to.
-The education and library board (ELB) draws up a health and safety policy for controlled schools.
+The Education Authority (EA) in your region draws up a health and safety policy for controlled schools.
 In maintained schools, it’s usually the governing body.
 But in all schools, the staff will deal with day-to-day enforcement of the health and safety policy.

 This applies while your child is in the charge of school staff - whether they are on or off the school site, during the school day and outside normal school hours.